nicolet5/DiffCapAnalyzer/docs/useCases.md

-# Three Use Cases:
+Three Use Cases:
 1. Input your own battery cycling data, select and visualize representative cycles to get nice plots.
 Components:
 * GUI asking to load users cycling data, data type from a dropdown menu (text, excel).
 * read file into dataframe using pd.read_csv, pd.read_excel
-* Check for empty cells and delete those rows
+* Check for empty cells and delete those rows.
+Also delete/consolidate rows with repeat voltages for when dq/dv is calculated (dv /= 0).
 * from raw data, create new column, calculate dq/dv for each point, put in the new column.
-* Return to user number of cycles found, ask which representative cycles to display or 'all'
+* Return to user number of cycles found, ask which representative cycles to display.
-* plot dq/dv for selected cycle, show user
+* plot dq/dv for selected cycles, show user in a nice formatted plot.

 * 2. Look for trends in your own battery cycling data (freedom for user